Herbertkartel/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Prints all possible combinations of three different digits
+Write a program that prints all possible different combinations of three digits